Jordan Rodgers: Tampa Bay Buccaneers

 The Tampa Bay Buccaneers signed Rodgers to the team's practice squad on October 7, 2013 after releasing quarterback Josh Freeman.
 He remained on the practice squad for the remainder of the season as Mike Glennon became the starter and Dan Orlovsky the backup.
 Jordan was cut by the Buccaneers on February 10, 2014.

 Miami Dolphins

 On April 3, 2014, Rodgers was signed by the Miami Dolphins to challenge third-string quarterback Pat Devlin.
 He was cut on May 12, 2014.

 BC Lions

 On October 20, 2014, Rodgers was signed as a member of the BC Lions practice roster.
-After attending the team's mini-camp in April 2015, he quit.
+After attending the team's mini-camp in April 2015, he retired.

 In the media

 Rodgers appeared in Pitch Perfect 2 as a member of the Green Bay Packers.

 Rodgers was a contestant and the eventual winner on season 12 of The Bachelorette, starring Joelle "JoJo" Fletcher which aired from May–August 2016.
 Rodgers proposed; the two were married on May 14, 2022.

 In September 2018, it was announced that Rodgers and Fletcher would appear in a Kin web series Engaged with JoJo and Jordan, described as a combination of reality TV and DIY home decor.

 Beginning in July 2019, Rodgers and Fletcher hosted the CNBC reality show Cash Pad.
 A combination of house flipping and investment shows, the hosts partner with homeowners hoping to turn their properties into ideal short-term rentals.

 Rodgers and Fletcher hosted The Big D, a dating reality show for TBS that was set to premiere on July 7, 2022.
 However, the show was canceled on June 16, three weeks before the premiere.
 Ten episodes were produced.